The Great Hall Exhibitions

-The Institute of Fine Arts is pleased to announce the September 2013 debut of The Great Hall Exhibitions, an exciting new initiative that will present two exhibitions per year showcasing prominent contemporary artists.
-Taking place in the fall and spring semesters, the expansive great hall of the Duke House, a historic landmark building, provides an impressive setting for displaying seminal contemporary art in the center of the IFA’s academic home and community.
+There are two Great Hall Exhibitions per year showcasing prominent contemporary artists.
+Taking place in the fall and spring semesters, the expansive great hall of the Duke House, a historic landmark building, provides an impressive setting for displaying seminal contemporary art in the center of the Institute’s academic home and community.

 The James B. Duke House, 1 East 78th Street

 Open to the public daily, 1pm-4pm

 The Institute is pleased to present its spring show, Posture, featuring new work by New York-based artist Xaviera Simmons.
 The exhibition proudly continues a commitment to present the work of mid-career women artists at the Institute’s James B. Duke House.
 Encompassing video, photography, performance, installation, and sculpture, Simmons’ sweeping aesthetic practice is rooted in the interconnectedness of formal processes, rigorous archival research, and the concept of social and material reparations for ramifications of colonialism with whiteness as its center.
 Set within the context of the James B. Duke House, an institutional building that was once the private home of the president of the American Tobacco Company, the sculptural works in Posture navigate the complex relationship between art objects and the space in which they are exhibited.
 Rather than complementing the architecture of the Duke House, however, these works comment on the building’s historical origins while challenging traditional viewing expectations.